 - Don’t reward basics that life requires.
 If your relationship is based on material rewards, kids will experience neither intrinsic motivation nor unconditional love.

-- Affirm smart risk-taking and hard work wisely.
-Help them see the advantage of both of these, and that stepping out a comfort zone usually pays off.
+- Wisely affirm smart risk-taking and hard work.
+Help them see the advantage of both of these practices, and that stepping out a comfort zone usually pays off.

 Bottom line?
 Your child does not have to love you every minute.
-He’ll get over the disappointment of failure but he won’t get over the effects of being spoiled.
-So let them fail, let them fall, and let them fight for what they really value.
+He’ll get over the disappointment of failure, but he won’t get over the effects of being spoiled.
+So, let them fail, let them fall, and let them fight for what they really value.
 If we treat our kids as fragile, they will surely grow up to be fragile adults.
-We must prepare them for the world that awaits them.
-Our world needs resilient adults not fragile ones.
+We must get them ready for the world that awaits them.
+We must stop preparing the path for the child and start preparing the child for the path.
+Our world needs resilient, not fragile, adults.

 Learn How to Lead Your Kids to Succeed in Life with

 - Lead their kids to succeed before and after graduation.